 I’m going to put on my glasses and wag my finger at you for a quick minute.
-Like the true nerdy old lady that I am ??!
+Like the true nerdy old lady that I am!
 Because there’s a BIG lesson many people (and you?) need to learn to advance their fashion careers.
-It starts with emails like these ???: What should I include in […]
+It starts with emails like these: What should I include in my fashion […]

 I hear a lot of the same questions about how to do “this thing” in Illustrator, or where should I start if…I’m a total beginner, I don’t know how to draw, etc. And I know how hard it is to find quality, easy to follow Adobe Illustrator fashion tutorials.
 I also see designers doing things the […]